Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Two-qubit entangling gate

-For $\delta_1 \approx 3~\% $ and $\delta_2 \approx 8~\%$ of $\Omega_1^{\text{Phase}}$, the measured negativity stays above $80~\%$ of the optimal negativity, showing the robustness of the entangling gate against such mismatches of the RF field amplitude.
-Similar results were observed for other RF driven MS-type gates \cite{webb2018resilient}, quantified in terms of fidelity.
-For small detunings, as typically occur in experiments, a quadratic dependence between negativity and detuning is observed, showing the stability against small detunings.
-The robustness of the gate, made it possible to scan a wide range of $\delta_{1,2}$, exceeding typical uncertainties during the experiments by two orders of magnitude.
+For $\delta_1 \approx 3\% $ and $\delta_2 \approx 8\%$ of $\Omega_1^{\text{phase}}$, the measured negativity stays above $80\%$ of the optimal negativity, showing the robustness of the entangling gate against such mismatches of the rf field amplitude.
+Similar results were observed for other rf-driven MS-type gates \cite{webb2018resilient}, quantified in terms of fidelity.
+For small detunings, as typically occurs in experiments, a quadratic dependence between negativity and detuning is observed, showing stability against small detunings.
+The robustness of the gate makes it possible to scan a wide range of $\delta_{1,2}$, exceeding typical uncertainties during the experiments by 2 orders of magnitude.